sameem420/HackerRank_30DaysofCode/Day 1 - Data Types/challenge.md

 Input Format

-The first line contains an integer that you must sum with .
+The first line contains an integer that you must sum with i.
-The second line contains a double that you must sum with .
+The second line contains a double that you must sum with d.
-The third line contains a string that you must concatenate with .
+The third line contains a string that you must concatenate with s.

 Output Format